 The Big Four firms - PwC, KPMG, Deloitte and EY, formerly Ernst & Young - account for much of this spend.
 These well-known names, each with a firm in Ireland, are the four largest professional services networks in the world.

-Last year, it was revealed that the Government spent more than €25 million on consultant reports on the National Broadband Plan, with €11.5m paid to KPMG and €2.4m to PwC.
+In 2019, it was revealed that the Government spent more than €25 million on consultant reports on the National Broadband Plan, with €11.5m paid to KPMG and €2.4m to PwC.
 The same year, PwC was commissioned to write a report on the National Children’s Hospital which cost more than €500,000 or €4,500 per page and EY was paid €2.9m to develop a new operating model for the Department of Justice.

 The Central Bank also employs the services of the Big Four, and handed over an average of €6m per year from 2009 to 2018.
 During that time, EY received over half of this pot, over €31m.
 KPMG were paid over €15m, with the remainder split between PwC and Deloitte.